-- (d) as regards - (i) the agent, is a matter over which the agent has the capacity to exercise control; or - (ii) the client, is a matter over which the client has the capacity to exercise control. - (5) Where this section applies, the further duties referred to in subsection (6) apply as if - (a) each of the agent and the client were the employer of the worker; and - (b) the worker were an employee of each of the agent and the client. - (6) The further duties mentioned in subsection (5) are - (a) the duties of an employee under section 20; and - (b) the duties of an employer under section 23I(3). - (7) This section applies despite anything to the contrary in, or any inconsistent provision of, an agreement, whether made orally or in writing. - (8) A purported waiver by a worker of a right that arises directly or indirectly under this section is void.
+- (c) comes within section 19; and - (d) as regards - (i) the agent, is a matter over which the agent has the capacity to exercise control; or - (ii) the client, is a matter over which the client has the capacity to exercise control. - (5) Where this section applies, the further duties referred to in subsection (6) apply, and sections 20A and 23J have effect, as if - (a) each of the agent and the client were the employer of the worker; and - (b) the worker were an employee of each of the agent and the client. - (6) The further duties mentioned in subsection (5) are - (a) the duties of an employee under section 20; and - (b) the duties of an employer under section 23I(3). - (7) This section applies despite anything to the contrary in, or any inconsistent provision of, an agreement, whether made orally or in writing. - (8) A purported waiver by a worker of a right that arises directly or indirectly under this section is void.